Tacocat1232/santa-tracker-google-background/README.md

-This is project by Soumya-99 in which they recolored the google Santa Tracker Home page.
-It was made using HTMl and CSS.
+This is project by Soumya-99 in which they recolored the Google Santa Tracker Home page.
+It was made using HTML and CSS.
 Run it with Replit.com:
 [![Run on Repl.it](https://repl.it/badge/github/soumya-99/santa-tracker-google-background)](https://repl.it/github/soumya-99/santa-tracker-google-background)